Jennifer Lambert

 Since our summer schedule is a little more hectic and sporadic, I have to think about meals differently.

-My 16 year old has a part time at a local grocery store and often has to take a quick lunch to eat during breaks.
+My college kid has a part time at a local grocery store and often has to take a quick lunch to eat during breaks.

-My 12 year old son has elite baseball games and tournaments and we often travel and need to bring snacks and meals with us – because sometimes they’re in a cornfield in the middle of nowhere.
+My son has elite baseball games and tournaments and we often travel and need to bring snacks and meals with us – because sometimes they’re in a cornfield in the middle of nowhere.

 My kids are pretty independent and know their way around the kitchen.
 They can make their own healthy meals and often do so.
 I also want to provide easy options for when we’re in a rush or have different schedules.
 I’m super impressed when they make quesadillas, little pizzas, fried rice, or homemade ramen!